-Parents/guardians are expected to enter the Parent Portal and complete the Annual Update to document written consent to give over-the- counter medications.
+Parents/guardians are expected to complete a yearly health history form documenting written consent to give over -the counter medications.
 Parents should alert health office staff of any child who may have a condition that affects participation in school classes.